patrickaod/patrickaod/README.md

 ![welcome](assets/gif/welcome-crop2.gif)
 ---

-# About me
- I'm a passionate Full Stack Web Developer with a love for animations, game development, and web scraping.
+ ***I'm a passionate Full Stack Web Developer with a love for animations, game development, and web scraping.
 As a freelancer, I'm always exploring new horizons in the digital landscape and excited about the endless possibilities in technology.
-Feel free to ask me anything:
+Feel free to ask me anything:***
----

 <!-- Views -->
 [![Hits](https://hits.sh/github.com/patrickaod.svg?style=for-the-badge&label=Views&color=11ccb2&logo=github)](https://hits.sh/github.com/patrickaod/) <!-- linkedin -->
 <a href="https://www.linkedin.com/in/patrickaod/" target="_blank">